Pyrohoshcha Church

 In 1934, the church became the cathedral of Ukrainian Autocephalous Church when its center moved from Kharkiv to Kyiv together with the capital of Ukrainian SSR.
 But it was in that status less than a year, being destroyed in 1935 by the Soviet administration for the reason of "reconstructing the square".
 Then, for some time the church was largely forgotten by the time the research on its remains began in 1976.
-At that time the idea of rebuilding of the church appeared, but the project was completed only in 1997, providing the restoration in the hypothetic ancient Rus style, which was made in 1997-1998.
+At that time the idea of rebuilding of the church appeared, but the project was completed only in 1997, providing the restoration in the hypothetic Medieval Rus' style, which was made in 1997–1998.
 However, the historical originality of the reconstruction is still in discussion.

-On the Easter 1998, the rebuilt Pyrohoshcha was consecrated as a church of the Ukrainian Orthodox Church of the Kyivan Patriarchate.
+On the Easter of 1998, the rebuilt Pyrohoshcha was consecrated as a church of the Ukrainian Orthodox Church of the Kyivan Patriarchate.
 On 11 November 2012 Patriarch Filaret consecrated the church religious paintings.